'Skunk in the outfield': How the most epic trick play in history broke baseball

 In 2005, a parent approached Portsmouth coach Dave Ulmschneider about an interesting book he'd found.
 It turned out to be more of a pamphlet:

 There were 16 plays, with a page or two of explanation for utilizing and defending each.
-A lot of the plays were clearly cheating, such as the runner who was going from second to third skipping (or "cutting") third base when the umpires were looking the other way.
+A lot of the plays were clearly cheating, such as the runner going from second to home, skipping (or "cutting") third base when the umpires were looking the other way.
 Some were just plain baseball, stuff every team did, like a delayed steal.
 Some didn't seem likely to work, and some didn't seem realistic.
 Then there was a play called "skunk in the outfield."

-That's how it came to be that Portsmouth sophomore named Johnny Pedrotty stood in right field in Game 2 of the Rhode Island state championship series, and a crowd of a thousand fans erupted into profane chaos, and a star infielder almost blacked out from the stress, and Ulmschneider found himself unsure of how to stop what he'd unleashed.
+That's how it came to be that a Portsmouth sophomore named Johnny Pedrotty stood in right field in Game 2 of the Rhode Island state championship series, that a crowd of a thousand fans erupted into profane chaos, that a star infielder almost blacked out from the stress, and that Ulmschneider found himself unsure of how to stop what he'd unleashed.
 It's how, for two minutes and 32 seconds, baseball broke.

 LET'S DEFINE A baseball play like this: It is a sequence of actions during which events in progress cannot be stopped by a timeout.
 A runner is actively attempting to advance or retreat, or he is exposed and the defense is chasing after him.
 The ball is live.
 The only way for the play to end is for the runner to advance, retreat or become the next out.

 A play can take only so much time.
-The physical space of the field is confined, and baserunning is a closed circuit that takes only about 15 seconds to complete.
+The physical space of the field is confined, and baserunning is a closed circuit that takes about 15 seconds to complete.
 Barring a rundown -- when a baserunner goes backward -- it takes only that long before the runner scores or is tagged out, and is no longer advancing or retreating or being chased.
 A baseball game has no clock, but a baseball play has its own internal countdown, as the sprawl of defenders progresses toward order, funneling all the wide-open ambition of a baseball field into an ever-smaller space.

 A typical stolen base is over within four seconds; a typical single within eight; a typical triple within 12.
 The most elaborate and disorienting plays might get to 20 seconds.
 I have found a play that took 26 seconds, and one that took 29 seconds, but I have never seen a play that took longer.
 But I've heard one, and it sounds like this:

-Note: Editor's Note: This story was originally published in 2017.